carpentries/lesson-development-training/episodes/infrastructure.md

 ## Troubleshooting the Lesson Build Process

 Sometimes, formatting errors and typos in the files of your repository can cause the process that builds your lesson website to fail.

+You will likely first notice the failure to build the lesson if the lesson website is not showing the changes you made.
+You may also receive an email from GitHub about the build failure if that is your preferred way of receiving notifications (but it may take you some time to realise this).
+The good thing is that GitHub keeps your previous lesson version online until the error is fixed and a new build is completed successfully.
 If you are not yet familiar with the GitHub interface, it can be difficult to pinpoint the problem.